Sweta-Das/Doc-Chatbot/README.md

 - **Chat Pipeline**
     - Creating a chat pipeline class where all the above components will be integrated

+Every folder in this project contains a Jupyter notebook (.ipynb) file to display intermediate outputs.

 *P.S.
 This project aims to build the PDF chatbot concentrated on a single PDF file.
 But, it can be scaled to include multiple PDFs, if they have the same formats, so that they can be chunked properly.*